osmocom/osmo-hnodeb/README.md

 https://osmocom.org/projects/cellular-infrastructure/wiki/Gerrit for
 more details

-The current patch queue for osmo-bts can be seen at https://gerrit.osmocom.org/#/q/project:osmo-hnodeb+status:open
+The current patch queue for osmo-hnodeb can be seen at https://gerrit.osmocom.org/#/q/project:osmo-hnodeb+status:open